Jaewoo Kim

 Past and future of GEO communication satellite driven by on-orbit servicing.

-Modular Architecture Design of Complex Systems
+Analysis and Design of Complex Systems

-Modular Architecture Design of Complex Systems
+Analysis and Design of Complex Systems